RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 Log into the server and follow these steps.

-# Putting data into your remote computer, method 1 - creating a file and copying and pasting information.
+### Putting data on your remote computer, method 1 - creating a file and copying and pasting information.

 ```
 nano MyD88.fasta